jballas/441_work/HW-4/readme.md

       1. Add a text input box to input the charcter's name
 2. add a for loop, or while loop
       3. Add an if/else if/ else or switch statements
       4. add a parameter within a function
       5. return a value from a function
 7. add a restart button to restart the story
+  - Change where they story appears.
+So the buttons disappear!!
+One div Story box!!
 6. update the style/images with javascript function
 8. Make sure there are 5 choices to the story

 ### Process
 I'm not even sure where to start with this one.
 With inputting character name?

-What about a 'start screen' So I can use the 'do while'?
 Do I need to add IDs to all my buttons.. (is that important?)